100 Notable alumni of

 -

 William McKinley was the 25th president of the United States, serving from 1897 until his assassination in 1901.
 A member of the Republican Party, he led a realignment that made Republicans largely dominant in the industrial states and nationwide for decades.
-He successfully led the U.S. in the Spanish–American War, overseeing a period of American expansionism, with the annexations of Puerto Rico, Guam, the Philippines, and Hawaii.
-McKinley also rejected inflationary plans such as free silver in favor of keeping the nation on the gold standard, and raised protective tariffs.
+McKinley successfully led the U.S. in the Spanish–American War and oversaw a period of American expansionism, with the annexations of Hawaii, Puerto Rico, Guam, the Philippines, and American Samoa.

 -